Asiatic Lion Reintroduction Project: Supreme Court verdict and aftermath

-2014

 The Gujarat government's curative petition against relocation of the wild Asiatic lions from the Gir Forest to Madhya Pradesh was dismissed by the Supreme Court on 14 August 2014.

 In the face of continued opposition, the Madhya Pradesh government is considering an alternate plan to release zoo-bred lions from Hyderabad and Sakkarbaug, a move which has been criticised in the light of the deaths of two newly translocated zoo-bred lions in the safari park at Etawah, Uttar Pradesh.
 After the dismissal of the Gujarat State petition, two NGOs from Gujarat have filed separate petitions against the translocation order, one on the grounds that certain relevant facts have not been brought to the notice of the apex court, the other stating that the importance of Kuno-Palpur as a corridor for migrating tigers between Ranthambore National Park in Rajasthan and Madhav National Park in Madhya Pradesh had been downplayed.

-2017

-As of December 2017, Madhya Pradesh still has not received lions from Gujarat.
-For this reason, it may have given up on trying to acquire them.

-2018

-As of October 2018, the lions were still in Gujarat, and 23 of them were found dead.
-4 of them had died of canine distemper virus, which killed 1,000 East African lions in the Serengeti ecoregion.
+Despite supreme court's order, the Gujarat Government has resisted lion relocation to Kuno National Park since 2013.
+In September 2022, South African cheetah were arrived from Namibia to Kuno National Park for cheetah reintroduction plan.